 Who we are

-In the UK, he is Chair of the boards of two new Social Investment Partnerships, using social finance (including from Bridges Ventures and Big Society Capital) to enable third sector delivery – this includes the Teens & Toddlers programme in Greater Manchester, putting troubled teenagers on work experience in local day nurseries in order to improve their school attendance and attainment.
+In the UK, he is Chair of the boards of two Social Impact Bonds, using social finance (including from Bridges Ventures, Big Issue Invest and Big Society Capital) to enable third sector delivery.
+These are: the Teens & Toddlers programme in Greater Manchester, putting troubled teenagers on work experience in local day nurseries in order to improve their school attendance and attainment, and; Local Solutions in Liverpool, deploying Intensive Mentors to reach young homeless people with very chaotic lives.

-Among his previous consultancy projects, Richard advised a London Borough on how to stem the rapidly rising deprivation resulting from the economic crisis and exacerbated by central and local government spending cuts – leading to the creation of a team of ‘service navigators’.
-He assisted two charities with a merger, conducted due diligence for a large ex public sector organisation considering an acquisition.
-Richard was Specialist Adviser to the Work and Pensions Select Committee during their enquiry into the Work Programme.
+Richard worked with ACEVO (the Association of Chief Executives of Voluntary Organisations) to help third sector organisations respond to the outsourcing of probation/offender rehabilitation.
+He advised a London Borough on how to stem the rapidly rising deprivation resulting from the economic crisis and exacerbated by central and local government spending cuts – leading to the creation of a team of ‘Service Navigators’.
+He was Specialist Adviser to the Work and Pensions Select Committee during their enquiry into the Work Programme.

-Previously Richard had set up one of the first Employment Zones, in Brent, and also run the EZ in Tower Hamlets – the first large scale outcome-funded outsourced contracts.
-Richard then established WorkDirections (now called Ingeus Deloitte) in the UK and grew the business from 3 people to 300 over a five-year period, building a reputation for service innovation and integrity.
+Previously Richard had set up one of the first Employment Zones, in Brent, and also ran the EZ in Tower Hamlets – the first large scale outcome-funded outsourced contracts.
+Richard then established WorkDirections (now called Ingeus) in the UK and grew the business from 3 people to 300 over a five-year period, building a reputation for service innovation and integrity.

 Richard had an early career in international education: teaching at a prep school in Khartoum; lecturing at a university in Northern Cyprus; academic director for a chain of language schools in Athens; designing the first children’s examination in English as a Foreign Language, now taken worldwide; and running ESOL and EFL at a College of Further Education.